 American Dental Association (ADA) Codes: Covered dental procedures are listed by ADA code.
 These codes are used by dentists to submit dental claims.
 Categories provide easy reference.
-Description of Dental Procedure: Easy to interpret description of the dental procedure code Frequency: How often UnitedHealthcare will pay for the dental procedure Criteria and Exclusions: Conditions under which UnitedHealthcare would pay for this procedure and situations where UnitedHealthcare would NOT pay for the procedure Copayment or Co-Insurance You may be billed more by an out-of-network provider if the charge is greater than MAC Exams D0120 Routine periodic exam completed during check-up Two procedures per plan year Covers periodic, limited, comprehensive, \$0 D0140 Limited exam to evaluate a problem One procedure per plan year and detailed/ extensive oral exams.
+Description of Dental Procedure: Easy to interpret description of the dental procedure code Frequency: How often UnitedHealthcare will pay for the dental procedure Criteria and Exclusions: Conditions under which UnitedHealthcare would pay for this procedure and situations where UnitedHealthcare would NOT pay for the procedure Copayment Exams D0120 Routine periodic exam completed during check-up Two procedures per plan year Covers periodic, limited, comprehensive, \$0

+D0140 Limited exam to evaluate a problem One procedure per plan year and detailed/ extensive oral exams.
 Does not \$0 D0150 Comprehensive exam (for a new patient, or an established patient after 3 or more years of inactivity from dental treatment) One procedure every three plan years cover periodontal exams separate from periodic, limited, or comprehensive exams.
 Only one exam code covered per \$0 D0160 Detailed and extensive problem focused exam One procedure per plan year appointment. \$0 X-Rays D0210 Full-mouth/ Complete x-ray set for evaluation of the teeth and mouth One procedure every three plan years Covers intraoral complete series of radiographs.
-Does not cover CTs, cephalograms, or MRIs. \$0
+Does not cover CTs, cephalograms, or MRIs. \$0 D0220, D0230 X-rays for closer evaluation around the roots of teeth Unlimited per plan year Covers periapical x-rays.
+Does not cover CTs, cephalograms, or MRIs.
+Not covered on the same day as intraoral complete series of radiographs (D0210). \$0